dalip2734/Simple-CRUD-App/README.md

 # Simple-CRUD-App
-A simple crud app using node and express through this learning  the backend.
+A simple CRUD App using node and express through this learning  the backend.